Illinois Compiled Statutes

 and proximately caused by the employer's wilful violation of a health

-and safety standard under the Health and Safety Act in force at the time of the
+and safety standard under the Health and Safety Act or the Occupational Safety and Health Act in force at the time of the

 accident, the arbitrator or the Commission shall allow to the injured